 “A lot of different flowers make a bouquet.” — Arabic proverb

 Your first five employees should also be equipped to think cross-functionally.
 Hire people with diverse backgrounds and perspectives, so the team can challenge each other to think deeper.

 It’s important to build a team where everyone has a different lens through which they view the world.

 “Hire for passion and intensity; there is training for everything else.” – Nolan Bushnell

-Now that you have some guidance about how to choose the right candidates, don’t forget about the logistics related to onboarding.
+Now that you have some guidance on how to choose the right candidates, don’t forget about the logistics related to employee onboarding.
 As soon as you’ve hired someone, be sure to obtain an employer identification number and fill out the appropriate documents, including the W-4 and I-9 forms.

-When you build out an incredible early team, you’ll do more than work together — you’ll mesh into a family.
-And once your team reaches that defining moment, everyone will fly higher than ever before.
+When you build out an incredible early team, you’ll do more than work together—you’ll build something together.
+And once your team is formed, your business will fly higher than ever before.